HappyColor/happycolor.github.io/_pages/about.md

 # 🗞️News
 <div style="overflow-y: scroll; height: 295px;">
   <ul>
+    <li>2023.06: Going abroad to attend ICASSP 2023!
+See you in the Greek island of Rhodes.</li>
     <li>2023.03: I have been invited as a <b>reviewer</b> for the journal <b>IJHCI</b>.</li>
     <li>2023.02: Two papers are accepted by <b>ICASSP 2023</b>.</li>
     <li>2023.02: I have been invited as a <b>reviewer</b> for <b>INTERSPEECH 2023</b>.</li>